 Rachel Bastarache Bogan is the owner of Renegade Digital Post — a video editing company providing Hollywood-caliber services to filmmakers and content producers outside of Hollywood.
 In this interview, Nick and I find out Rachel’s strategies for working with new clients, how she finds clients not only locally but across the globe, and much more.

-In this episode Nick and I bring our friend Twain Richardson on to guest as he tells us all about setting up a career right in the heart of Jamaica.
+Hey there!
+In this episode Nick and I bring our friend Twain Richardson on as a guest to discuss post production in Jamaica.
+Twain tells us all about setting up a career and creating a post production company right in the heart of Jamaica.
 Establishing oneself in a market where production is pretty sparse compared to the likes of LA and NY can be incredibly challenging.
 While most people feel the pressure to move to Hollywood to “go where the work is”, there are those who thrive where they are and set themselves as a niche service provider in the TV and commercial industry.
 I can relate immensely.

 Here are some timecodes of the topics if you want to jump around: